 Payment card details belonging to more than 3 million customers were exposed in a data breach at Dickey’s, which is the largest barbecue chain in the country.
 The data appears to have been collected directly from the chain’s point of sale.
 Anyone who ate at the restaurant between July 2019 and August 2020 is at risk.
 Data was posted to a hacker forum during the week of Oct.
 12 and the breach was discovered by a cybersecurity firm that found the stolen cards on a hacker forum called “Joker’s Stash.”

 Based on the firm’s findings, the hackers appear to have compromised a total of 156 stores out of 469 nationwide.
 A majority of these restaurants were in California and Arizona.
 So, residents of these states are asked to take extra caution and contact their banks about potential fraud risks.
 The cards are apparently being sold in the hacker forum for $17 each.

 The first step to take is to contact your bank or credit card company and let them know that your credit card is compromised.
 Your bank or credit card company can issue you a new card, which means your old one is closed.
 If any fraudulent charges have already been made, call your bank or credit card company as soon as possible.
 It might also be a good idea to contact the major consumer credit-reporting bureaus and ask each to place a fraud alert on your name.
 If you place a credit freeze, no one will be allowed to open an account in your name without your explicit authorization.

 You may also want to sign up for a credit monitoring service.
 Keep a close watch on all your account statements to watch out for any unauthorized charges.
-If you have been victimized by a data breach, an experienced class action attorney may be able to provide you with more information regarding your legal rights.
+If a data breach has victimized you, an experienced class action attorney may be able to provide you with more information regarding your legal rights.